-This mission grew steadily, exceeding 1000 neophytes by 1797.
-Highest recorded population was 1,361, in 1812.
-Even in 1833, when the mission was secularized, 861 neophytes were still living at San Juan Capistrano.
+This mission grew steadily, exceeding 1,000 neophytes by 1797.
+The highest recorded population was 1,361 in 1812.
+Even in 1833 when the mission was secularized, 861 neophytes were still living at San Juan Capistrano.

-The reredos and altar of Serra's Chapel are made of cherry wood and covered with gold leaf.
-They originated in Barcelona, Spain and are about three hundred years old.
-The altar is adorned with fifty-two angels faces, one for every Sunday of the year.
+The reredos and altar of Serra's Chapel are made of cherrywood and covered with gold leaf.
+They originated in Barcelona, Spain and are about three hundred (300) years old.
+The altar is adorned with fifty-two angel faces, one for every Sunday of the year.